4 women from different generations standing in a row, smiling

 Group Leader:

-Integrative Cancer Epidemiology Headshot of Montse Garcia-Closas
+Integrative Cancer Epidemiology Montse Garcia-Closas headshot

-Professor Montserrat García-Closas is physician epidemiologist expert in genetic susceptibility, etiologic heterogeneity, and risk prediction for breast cancer.
+Professor Montserrat Garcia-Closas is physician epidemiologist expert in genetic susceptibility, etiologic heterogeneity, and risk prediction for breast cancer.
 She co-leads the Cancer Epidemiology and Prevention Unit at ICR and Imperial College, and is a member and leader of several large international consortia in cancer epidemiology.

 Dr Michael Jones